stefa168/tesi_tln/tesi/chapters/2_nlu.typ

   prompts = [
     # First prompt
     """You are going to be provided a series of interactions from a user regarding questions about finite state automatons.
     Each message has to be labelled, according to the following labels:

     {labels}

     You only need to answer with the corresponding label you've identified.
     Do not explain the reasoning, do not use different terms from the labels you've received now.
     Interaction:
     {text}
     Label:
     """,

     # Second prompt
     """You are an AI assistant trained to classify questions into the following categories:

     {labels}

     Please classify the following question:
     {text}
     Category:
     """
   ]
   ```,
-  caption: [Prompt utilizzati per l'etichettatura delle domande.]
+  caption: [Prompt utilizzati per l'etichettatura delle domande.],
 )

 Si notino le differenze tra i due prompt: il primo è più dettagliato e fornisce una spiegazione più approfondita delle etichette, mentre il secondo è più conciso e diretto.